Cry Club: Biography

 The duo released their debut album God I'm Such a Mess in November 2020.
 The album was nominated for Best Independent Punk Album or EP at the AIR Awards of 2021, and the band was nominated for best breakthrough act at the 2021 Music Victoria Awards.

+Cry Club's second studio album Spite Will Save Me is scheduled for release in June 2023.
+In an album review, Ellie Robinson from NME said "It's brash, dramatic and camp, but also beautiful and empowering."

 Personal lives

 The members of the band identify as queer.
-Riley identifies as non-binary, and uses they/them pronouns.
+Riley is non-binary, and uses they/them pronouns.